samsmit362/HismithControl/README.md

 ## <font color="red">!
 WARNING !</font>
 **<font color="red">Be aware to stop Hismith by power button or hotkeys to stop running.</font>**\
-Due to different reasons like computer freeze or "Intiface Central" lose Hismith device or "Funscript - some of which has very fast stroking or vibration simulations on scenes where they are totally missed or not".\
+Due to different reasons like computer freeze or "Intiface® Central" lose Hismith device or "Funscript - some of which has very fast stroking or vibration simulations on scenes where they are totally missed or not".\
 If you are not sure about script or fear to get injury you can limit max speed in program by changing "Hismith Speed Limit" in GUI also recommend to minimize stroke length in this case.\
 **So I highly recommend checking each scene before usage especially with using "Check Funscript" button for check on "Min Funscript Relative Move" (more details below in separate topic).**\
 \